sschmeier/genomics-tutorial/_sources/index.rst.txt

 Genomics Tutorial
 =================

 This is an introductory tutorial for learning genomics mostly on the command-line.
 You will learn how to analyse next-generation sequencing (NGS) data.
 The data you will be using is actual research data.
-The final aim is to identify the genome variations in evolved lines of wild yeast that can explain the observed biological phenotype.
+The final aim is to identify genome variations in evolved lines of wild yeast that can explain the observed biological phenotype.
+More information  about other bioinformatics material and research can be found on the webpages of the Schmeier Group (`https://sschmeier.com <https://sschmeier.com>`_).

 .. figure:: /images/workflow.png